sourov2008/GoogleDriveBrowser/README.md

  GoogleDriveBrowser provides a simple and effective way to browse, and download files using the Google Drive  and SDK.
 In a few minutes you can install Google Drive Browser But you have to configure google credential first.

  # Features
  Google Drive browse and Download file .
 There is a default query for fetching file but you may customise your query .
-You may open your file with browser
+You may open your file with browser(safari) .

  ## User Interface
  GoogleDriveBrowser has a simple UITableView interface .
 You can customise cell icon and donwload icon .
 By default there is a file fetching Loading indicator , Download progress bar with donwload progress text .
 Added tableview pull to refresh . and file overview